With our Telehealth services, DISC is ready to take care of you. Learn More »

 What is Personalized Pain Mapping (PPM)?

 Personalized Pain Mapping is a precise, targeted, and personalized diagnostic approach we developed here at DISC to accurately identify a patient’s pain generator and spinal condition.
-PPM uses proven diagnostic tools to obtain a comprehensive picture of where the patient’s pain originates in the spine.
+It involves a comprehensive evaluation of the patient’s medical history, physical examination, and diagnostic imaging and injections to create a precise map of the spinal pain generator.
+Our proven techniques ensure patients more accurate diagnosis and leads to a customized treatment solutions which exceeds patient expectations.

 Often called diagnostic pain management, PPM defines the problem by identifying the pain generator through the following approach: